-Dr. Alex Shteynshlyuger is a board certified urologist, who specializes in all aspects of care for sexual and reproductive health in men.
-He is one of the few urologists who performs no-scalpel, no-needle vasectomies.
-We see patients from all parts of New York City (Manhattan, Brooklyn, Queens, Bronx, Staten Island), Long Island, Westchester and New Jersey as well as other parts in the USA, Canada, South America and the Caribbean and other international patients. .
+Dr. Alex Shteynshlyuger is a board-certified urologist, who specializes in all aspects of care for sexual and reproductive health in men.
+He is one of the few urologists who perform no-scalpel, no-needle vasectomies.
+We see patients from all parts of New York City (Manhattan, Brooklyn, Queens, Bronx, Staten Island), Long Island, Westchester and New Jersey as well as other parts in the USA, Canada, South America and the Caribbean and other international patients.

 No Scalpel Vasectomy in NYC